 But that’s farms doing that, some say.
 Certainly, a little home use doesn’t matter?
 Well, we all play a role: there are millions and millions of us gardeners all doing similar things.
 Grass lawn fertilizers are another huge problem.
 So yes, it all adds up.

-Again, this is why less is more with synthetic fertilizers, and organics should be selected to fill specific needs, not broadcasted without an identified need or deficiency.
+Again, this is why less is more with synthetic fertilizers, and all fertilizers should be selected to fill specific needs, not broadcasted without an identified need or deficiency.

 9So, Which Fertilizer Should I Use?

-As mentioned, my number one choice is to just use homemade compost ongoing, applying a nice heaping to my garden beds once a year.
+As mentioned, my number one choice is to just use homemade compost ongoing, applying whatever I have to my garden beds once a year.
 This will slowly release nutrients into your soil when the it is warm and moist.
 It’s not always easy to create that much compost but if you have a good local source, you’re set!

 Examples of Organic Fertilizers